hazem3500/p1xt-guides/wd-cs.md

 - [ ]  Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)
 - [ ]  Course: [Agile Software Development](https://www.edx.org/course/agile-software-development-ethx-asd-1x)
 - [ ]  Project: Clone the Netflix interface- pulling data from [the Movie DB API](https://www.themoviedb.org/documentation/api) or an API in a backend you create yourself.
+- [ ]  Course: Intro to Theoretical Computer Science
+- [ ]  Course: Introduction to Probability - The Science of Uncertainty
 - [ ]  Course: [Software Architecture & Design](https://www.udacity.com/course/software-architecture-design--ud821)
 - [ ]  Project: Write the CSS Necessary to create your own 12 column based grid layout - see [here](http://960.gs/) for an example
 - [ ]  Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)